Military & Overseas Voters

 The process is as easy as ABC:

-Fill out and file your FPCA (Federal Postcard Application) as soon as possible but no later than a week before Election Day.
+Fill out and file your FPCA (Federal Postcard Application) as soon as possible but no later than the 11th day Election Day.

 Receive your ballot or use the FWAB (Federal Write-in Absentee Ballot).